cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* (1.5) Previews of submissions added to share form (displays as lightbox overlay).
+Pagination fixed for view by license template, shortcode added for license.
+Changed post format to not use content above more tag to find media URLs (Gunteberg comment tag danger), but reference media url stored in custom field (older formats still work).
+Tested to work with WordPress 5, Gutenberg, and newest version of parent theme.
+And, because the file got so long, `functions.php` has now been divided up into component files stored inside `/includes/'
 * (1.0) Support added to allow submission of URLs for Adobe Spark Pages and Videos.
 Options added to hide form inputs for categories and tags if not needed.
 Fixed theme to use parent theme fonts and icons.
 * (0.6) Template added to display media by type of open license applied
 * (0.4) Support for Internet Archive audio and video embed from URL.
 Page genertor of links to all content with the same reuse license